Occupational Health and Safety Code

 Before a worker uses an open flame to warm water on a seismic drill, a blaster must ensure that

-(a) explosives not used in the particular seismic activity are returned to a magazine on the drill,
+(a) explosives not used in the seismic blasting activity are returned to a day box,

-(d) compressed gas cylinders are secured and kept a safe distance from the closest magazine,
+(d) compressed gas cylinders are secured and kept a safe distance from the closest day box, and

-(e) combustible materials that may create a hazard to workers are removed from the immediate vicinity of the magazines and the open flame, and
+(e) combustible materials that may create a hazard to workers are removed from the immediate vicinity of the day boxes and the open flame.

 Display fireworks and pyrotechnic special effects operations